avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 functions:

-#. data() to load a data set that comes with a library into R
+#. data() to load a data set that comes with a package into R
 #. table() for making a table of the data in a vector, or finding
    out how many elements in a vector have a particular value
 #. sort() for sorting a vector